veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 ## Introduction

-If you are using Google Analytics you may have noticed page views with referrals from `ilovevitaly.com`, `darodar.com`, `priceg.com`, `blackhatworth.com`, `o-o-6-o-o.com` and other suspicious domains appearing in your statistics:
+If you are using Google Analytics you may have noticed page views with referrals from `get-free-social-traffic.com`, `copyrightclaims.org`, `floating-share-buttons.com`, `free-traffic.xyz`, `o-o-6-o-o.com` and other suspicious domains appearing in your statistics:

 ![Referrer spam in Google Analytics](referrer-spam.png)